BrandonJoffe/home_surveillance/Readme.md

 ## Notes and Features ##

->### *What’s the point of a change log?*
-To make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.
+>### *Camera Settings *
+- To add your own IP camera simply add the URL of the camera into field on the camera panel and choose 1 out of the 5 proccessing settings and your prefered face detection method.

+- Unfortunately I haven't included a means to remove the cameras once they have been added, however, this will be added shortly

 ### *Why should I care?*
 Because software tools are for people.
 If you don’t care, why are you contributing to open source?
 Surely, there must be a kernel (ha!) of care somewhere in that lovely little brain of yours.

 ### Camera Settings ###

 ----------------------
-- To add your own IP camera simply add the URL of the camera into field on the camera panel and choose 1 out of the 5 proccessing settings and your prefered face detection method.

-- Unfortunately I haven't included a means to remove the cameras once they have been added, however, this will be added shortly

 ### Customizable Alerts ###
 ----------------------